oracle/terraform-provider-oci/website/docs/d/golden_gate_deployment_types.html.markdown

 The following attributes are exported:

 * `items` - Array of DeploymentTypeSummary
-	* `category` - The deployment category defines the broad separation of the deployment type into three categories.
-Currently the separation is 'DATA_REPLICATION', 'STREAM_ANALYTICS' and 'DATA_TRANSFORMS'.
+	* `category` - The deployment category defines the broad separation of the deployment type into four categories.
+Currently the separation is 'DATA_REPLICATION', 'STREAM_ANALYTICS', 'DATA_TRANSFORMS' and 'DATA_VERIFICATION'.
 	* `connection_types` - An array of connectionTypes.
 	* `default_username` - The default admin username used by deployment.
 	* `deployment_type` - The type of deployment, which can be any one of the Allowed values.
 NOTE: Use of the value 'OGG' is maintained for backward compatibility purposes.
 Its use is discouraged in favor of 'DATABASE_ORACLE'.